sagepublishing/TFIDF_vis/README.md

 One nice thing is that the scripts tend to work independently, so if tsne is a problem, you can just re-run the tsne notebook with jupyter without having to run steps 0,1 again.
 Once you have all the data processed, you can just tweak step 5 to get the data exactly as you want it.
 Also, tsne is only required for the visualisation, so other useful outputs like the search-engine don't require this step.

-## TFIDF_search_engine for finding referees automatically

-The repo also contains a mini-search-engine which will find a list of similar papers to some input query.

-There are a number of potential uses for this:
-- explore a set of papers relevant to some input query
-- find referees for a new submission (i.e. the authors of similar papers that have already been published will likely be suitable referees)
-- find suitable journals for the transfer desk

-An input query can be any piece of text, but in this case, for simplicity, I've simply made it so that inputs are pdf documents.

-To use the search engine:
-1. Create a 2 new folders: 'new_subs' and then 'pdf' inside 'new_subs'
-2. Fill 'new_subs/pdf' with new pdf submissions from ScholarOne
-3. Open the TFIDF_Search_engine.ipynb with Jupyter Notebook (or Jupyter Lab) and run all cells

-The result will be a number XLSX files (one for each input pdf) listing the most similar documents for each of those pdfs.
-These lists might be useful to the transfer desk or to PRAs.

-There are a few issues here.
-For one thing, the search engine is trained on abstracts and the input documents are pdfs, so we are comparing 2 different things.
-I notice that, for example, the journal 'Journal of Cerebral Blood Flow and Metabolism' adds its title to every page of the pdf.
-This means that those words will seem disproportionately important to the search engine.
-So the results are not going to be perfect right now and there's still a bit of work to do, but hopefully this will be helpful for the transfer desk and referee selection.